inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 ~~~~~~~~~~~

 Classifier modules have one input and many output gates.
 They examine
-the received packets, and forward them to the appropriate output gate
+the received packets and forward them to the appropriate output gate
 based on the content of some portion of the packet header.
 You can read
 more about classifiers in RFC 2475 and RFC 3290.